cablelabs/architect-challenge/api-docs/README.md

-This is where your RESTful API design in Swagger will go.
+The api-docs directory is where your RESTful API design in Swagger should go.

-Please feel free to edit this file.
+*Please feel free to edit this file.*